mgrman/BlazorWith3d/README.md

 if renderer wants, it can implement this high level API only with potentially another source gen to generate the pure JS wrapper (as sending messages back to .NET needs some boilerplate)

+## Findings

+Native Blazor interop is sufficient for most cases of JS libraries (but some binary approaches can still be faster than underling JSON)

+Generators can be used to create the binding classes based on an interface.
+After initial set up, quick nice to work with and extend.

+Simple method/event style interfaces can be implemented even with stream only. useful to get websocket connection to Unity Editr as it is slower than other approaches.

+Coordinate systems between different rendering libraries can be a pain.
+Choose carefully, but conversions are always doable.

+This repo shows numerous approaches, but in the end, one or two are probably enough for your app.

+The level of abstraction how much to do in 3d specific library vs in main app should depend on usecase and the amount of code that should be shared. e.g. if only one renderer then easier to do more in the renderer.
+If more are expected than moving more to main Blazor app can be benefitial

+This repo show generating a communication channel based on an interface. i.e. shows practical usage of source generators to help with boilerplate

+But the approach (as in Unity Editor Websocket debugging) can be used for communication over any channel.
+The generator is not created to work over some kind of generic channel or Stream.
+Although it could, it is always intended that the final application might need to fork it and adjust it.
+As generic apparoaches loose performance (e.g. binary channels with direct response support being faster than binary channel without it, or having Blazor specific code)

+This approach can be used for interprocess communication or any other kinds of native integrations.
+As source generators can create the binding code on both sides, or create apis on top of simple two way stream (e.g. as in Unity WebGL interop, the interop is too messy to generate for each method signature, as it is more basic than Blazor/JS interop)

 ## Renderers

 - coordinate systems